-High Streets, Shops and Workspaces
+High Streets, Shops and Workspaces: Policy 8

-- 6. Continue developing a neighbourhood that welcomes a diverse mix of people and that is a great place to live, where there are new homes that are affordable to local people and of excellent quality, and the existing housing stock is protected and enhanced. - Protect the existing social rented stock - Ensure that a proportion of new homes are affordable to people on low incomes, though the provision of new affordable rented housing and intermediate housing - Resist the subdivision of family units
+- 6. Continue developing a neighbourhood that welcomes a diverse mix of people and that is a great place to live, where there are new homes that meet local housing need, and ensure the existing housing stock is protected and enhanced. - Protect the existing social rented stock - Ensure that a proportion of new homes are affordable to people on low incomes, though the provision of new affordable rented housing and intermediate housing - Resist the subdivision of family units - Provide a range of homes that can meet different needs and can complement the existing housing offer

-New Residential Opportunities
+New Residential Opportunities: Policy 9